Spatial Controls of Lower Tropospheric Stability: Attributing EIS trends in the Southeast Pacific

+Even though the regression models were trained on data from the coupled Earth system, we do not quantify what processes are responsible for driving the observed surface temperature changes.
+For example, local surface cooling in the SEP could have been driven by remote effects \citep[e.g.,][]{Dong22,Kang23,Watanabe24,Zheng25}.
+Therefore, our results do not exclude remote influences on $\langle{\rm EIS}\rangle_{\rm region}$ by modulating local surface temperature patterns.
+The attribution maps quantify remote versus local contributions given the observed surface temperature pattern.

-Other regions of climatological marine low clouds show similar results (Table~\ref{tab1}), although recent trends are not as robust across different products (SI~Fig.~\ref{SIfig8}).
-The NEP has observed a significant increase in $\langle{\rm EIS}\rangle_{\rm NEP}$ since 1980, which is dominated by remote warming.
-In fact, the local warming in the NEP contributes negatively to the observed trend in $\langle{\rm EIS}\rangle_{\rm NEP}$, which is overcome by remote warming (SI~Fig.~\ref{SIfig6}).
-In the SEA, local and remote warming balance each other, leading to a nonsignificant trend in $\langle{\rm EIS}\rangle_{\rm SEA}$, although our regression model predicts a slightly positive trend (Table~\ref{tab1} and SI~Fig.~\ref{SIfig7}).
+Other regions of climatological marine low clouds show similar results (Table~\ref{tab1}), although recent trends are not as robust across different products (see SI~Fig.~S10 for 1980-2024 trends in different regions).
+The NEP has observed a significant increase in $\langle{\rm EIS}\rangle_{\rm NEP}$ since 1980, which was dominated by remote warming.
+In fact, the local warming in the NEP contributed negatively to the observed trend in $\langle{\rm EIS}\rangle_{\rm NEP}$, which was overcome by remote warming (SI~Fig.~S8 shows the attribution for the NEP).
+In the SEA, local and remote warming balanced each other, leading to a nonsignificant trend in $\langle{\rm EIS}\rangle_{\rm SEA}$, although our regression model predicts a slightly positive trend (Table~\ref{tab1}; see also SI~Fig.~S9 for the attribution in the SEA).
 This indicates that, even though the local contribution to the trend in $\langle{\rm EIS}\rangle_{\rm SEP}$ is not significant in 1980-2024, if the surface cooling trend in the SEP would turn into a warming trend in the future, the stabilizing trend in $\langle{\rm EIS}\rangle_{\rm SEP}$ would be reduced, all else equal.